On the Sample Complexity of Learning for Blind Inverse Problems: Empirical reconstruction of

+for some $\alpha >0$. \end{definition} Having this kind of source condition is very common when deriving convergence rates for inverse problems, and is a necessary condition to achieve fast convergence rates.
+Such a Hölder source condition for the blind case is a natural extension of the source condition in the non-blind case which often reads as $\Cxx=\pa{\fop\tp\fop}^\alpha$~\cite{knapik2011bayesian}.
+In both these contexts, $\alpha$ implies a notion of regularity of the solution, where the higher $\alpha$ is, the smoother the solution.
+For the non blind case, it directly translates to better convergence rates with respect to the noise, but we will see that this changes in the blind setting.

-We present in the next theorem our main theoretical error bound that balances this bias-variance trade-of and gives performance guarantees when using an empirical LMMSE in a blind inverse problem setting.
+We present in the next theorem our main theoretical error bound balancing the bias-variance trade-off and providing performance guarantees when using an empirical LMMSE in a blind inverse problem setting.